ZXShady/zxshady.github.io/ufcs.md

 }
 ```

-For all of these 3 cases marked we need to perform overload resolution again,
+For all of these 3 cases marked we need to perform overload resolution again, I will show for case #1 only to keep it short but the other cases are the same.

 For the success case, this case is entered when overload resolution finds an accessible or inaccessible member function so yes a `private` uncallable function goes here, so I needed to detect the case when it is `private` and try the UFCS candidates.

+We need to do
 ```cpp
 if (IsPrivate(ChosenCandidate) && TryUFCSFallback())
     Success = true;